octathorp/m17_tools/docs/sd_cfw_install_instructions.md

 4.- You will be presented with the usual "Loading..." screen, then a new one with the text "Resizing SD card partitions, please wait", so please wait as it could take several minutes, depending on your SD.

 5.- Once done, display will show Ruka CFW blue error screen.
-It's ok, turn off the device, extract the SD card and insert in your PC.
+It's ok, turn off the device, extract the SD card and insert it in your PC.

 6.- Copy the contents of the SD folder from the release zip under the "SHARE" partition.
 Make sure ".config" folder is copied also, as some systems could hide it.

-7.- Extract your SD from the computer, insert on device and turn it on again, after a few seconds Retroarch should start.
+7.- Extract your SD from the computer, insert on device and turn it on again.

+8.- A new message, "Creating swap file, please wait" will show.
+Depending on your SD card, it could take between 10-15 minutes.

+9.- Once done, Retroarch interface will be presented.

-8.- Enjoy
+10.- Enjoy

 ### Things to note